How Nonprofits Can Find Amazing Employees in a Competitive Job Market

 1. Showcase your mission and your values

 Almost every job seeker I meet tells me they want meaningful work.
-Yes, people need to earn a living but they also want to make a difference in the world and a job that matters.
+Yes, people need to earn a living, but they also want to make a difference in the world and have a job that matters.

 I believe this is an almost universal desire, especially among younger workers.
 Employment data backs this up.
 A study by Deloitte Insights shows that nearly 80 percent of millennials would prefer to work for “mission-driven” organizations.
 And employers with a clear social mission have 40 percent higher levels of employee retention.